ColmTalbot/gwpopulation/joss/paper.md

 Several other packages are actively used and maintained in the community that can be used for population inference that operate in complementary ways to `GWPopulation`.

-- `GWInferno` [@gwinferno] is a package for hierarchical inference with gravitational-wave sources intended for use with `numpyro` targeting high-dimensional models. `GWInferno` includes many population models initially adapted from `GWPopulation`.
+- `GWInferno` [@gwinferno] is a package for hierarchical inference with gravitational-wave sources intended for use with `numpyro`[@NumPyro] targeting high-dimensional models. `GWInferno` includes many population models initially adapted from `GWPopulation`.
 - There are a wide range of packages designed for joint astrophyical and cosmological inference with gravitational-wave transients including `icarogw` [@icarogw], `gwcosmo` [@gwcosmo], `MGCosmoPop` [@mgcosmo], and `CHIMERA` [@chimera]. `icarogw` supports some harware acceleration using `cupy` but some cosmological calculations are limited to CPU support only. `chimera` is `JAX`-compatible and supports flat Lambda-CDM cosmologies along with analysis using galaxy catalogs.
 - `vamana` [@vamana] models the compact binary distribution as a mixture of Gaussians and power-law distributions, `popmodels` [@popmodels] implements a range of parametric models for the compact binary distribution and supports sampling via `emcee` [@emcee], neither supports hardware acceleration at the time of writing.